tech-greedy/singularity/README.md

 ### Configuration
 Look for `default.toml` in the initialized repo, verify in the [deal_replication_worker] section, both binary can be accessed.
 If you need to specify environment variable like FULLNODE_API_INFO, it can also be specified there.

+### Setup Lotus Lite node
+In order to make deals, we recommend setting up a [lite node](https://lotus.filecoin.io/lotus/install/lotus-lite/) to use with the tool.

+Once you have the lite node setup, you can import your wallet key for the verified client address.

 ### Deal making
 ```shell